CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: February 14th, 2017

+**Today's Progress**: Finished git-it git/githiub introduction course and started working on learnyoumongo for MongoDB

+**Thoughts**: git-it ended up being quite helpful.
+I'm really excited about MongoDB, I have worked a lot with SQL dataabses so I'm really excited to see how a noSQL system works.
+Only 3, mostly set-up, exercises in at the moment but the next few should be very interesting.
+Then it's time for my first backen project.

 ### Day 25: February 13th, 2017

 **Today's Progress**: Finished expresswork express.js training and got started in git-it git/githiub introduction